signl4/signl4-integration-zabbix/README.md

 If not already done, sign up for your SIGNL4 account at https://www.signl4.com or directly from within your SIGNL4 app you can download from the Play Store or App Store.

 2. Get the Webhook XML
-If you use Zabbix 5.0 hor higher, SIGNL4 is already available as a mediatype by default.
+If you use Zabbix 5.0 for higher, SIGNL4 is already available as a media type by default.
 Otherwise you can get the XML file (zabbix-signl4.xml) for Zabbix from Git (https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/media/signl4).

 3. Import and Configure the Media Type
 In the SIGNL4 media type you just need to configure the parameter "teamsecret".
 This is the team secret of your SIGNL4 team.
 This is the last part of your webhook URL: https://connect.signl4.com/webhook/<team-secret>.